 The first time you experience someone you love having a seizure, it can be scary.
 But the more you know about seizures, and what’s taking place in the body, the better prepared you’ll be for helping someone with epilepsy.

 There are many misconceptions around managing a seizure event—many are actually harmful.
-Remember, the 2 most important things you should do are to keep the person safe and breathing.
+Remember, the 2 most important things you should do are to keep the person safe and ensure they are breathing.

 According to the National Institutes of Health (NIH), here is what to do if someone has a seizure: